bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-02-newsletter.md

 Proposals (BIPs)][bips repo], [Lightning BOLTs][bolts repo], and [Bitcoin Inquisition][bitcoin inquisition repo].*

-- [Bitcoin Core #26467][] bumpfee: Allow the user to choose which output FIXME:glozow
+- [Bitcoin Core #26467][] allows the user to specify which output of a transaction is change in `bumpfee`.
+The wallet deducts value from this output to add fees when creating the [replacement transaction][topic rbf].
+By default, the wallet attempts to detect a change output automatically and creates a new one if it fails to do so.

 - [Core Lightning #6378][] and [#6449][core lightning #6449] will mark
   an offchain incoming [HTLC][topic htlc] as failed if the node is